john98nf/Coupled-Pendulums-Animation/README.md

 ### 📌 Compiling & Running

 The whole process of compiling and linking object files can be done using the *Makefile*.
-Just type ```make``` inside your terminal.
+Just execute the ```make``` command inside this repo directory.
 After this operation, executable *animation.out* is created.
 Enjoy 😀😀!

 ### 📌 Screenshot